 Compiler interpreter 1.
-A compiler is a translator which translates 1.
-A interpreter is a translator which a program written in High-levellanguage to translates a program written in High-level equivalent Machine-level languages language to equivalent Machine-level programme at a time. languages programme line by line.
+A compiler is a translator which translates a program written in High-level language to equivalent Machine-level languages programmed at a time.
+1. A interpreter is a translator which translates a program written in High-level language to equivalent Machine-level languages programmed line by line.
 2. Requires more main memory.
 2. Requires less main memory.
 3. if error is detected nothing is executed.
-3. If error is encountered execution stopsbut previous statements are already Executed 4.
+3. If error is encountered execution stops but previous statements are already Executed 4.
 Execution time is less.
 4. Execution time is more.